In the early 1990s, when computers became personal, popular, and mainstream, critics said they would kill jobs and displace workers.

 Job killer

-Opponents were saying personal computers would kill jobs and displace workers.
+Critics were saying personal computers would kill jobs and displace workers.
 Those opponents were only partially right: personal computers killed professions.
 For instance, secretaries were no longer needed.
 The boss would give them a letter to type on a typewriter, have them schedule and change meetings, or make phone calls.
 With a computer on the desk, the boss could then use a word processor to write letters and memos, use a calendar and scheduling software to manage their own schedule, and as for the phone calls… have the phone operator do it.
 With time, secretaries became executive assistants, serving more as gatekeepers to executives.

 Other secretaries, throughout their career, had learned the job of their bosses.
 Some corporations converted secretaries into account managers, office managers, and team leaders, competing against their former bosses in an even field.
 Surely enough, the profession of a secretary disappeared.